Why does it look like a snail?

 Names for the @ Symbol

 The “at” symbol, by the way, is more formally known in English as the “commercial at,” presumably because of its original use in commerce.
 It has various names in other languages, and one of my favorites is Italian, in which it is playfully called the “snail.”
 Longtime listeners or people who have my books will know that in my example sentences, I like to use a character called Squiggly who is a snail.
-I’ve also seen it called a strudel and a cinnamon roll, which are both cute because it is shaped kind of like a rolled up pastry.
+I’ve also seen the commercial at called a strudel and a cinnamon roll, which are both cute because it is shaped kind of like a rolled up pastry.

 Why Is The A in a Circle?